-Karl Blossfeldt and His Artistic Representation of Nature
+Karl Blossfeldt and His Artistic Representation of Nature [Inspiring!]

 He was a German photographer and artist that was well known for his closeup photographs of plant life.
 He and his father were greatly interested in nature and the way plant life would grow.

 “The plant must be valued as a totally artistic and architectural structure.”

 Karl Blossfeldt was creating original photos that were used as teaching tools through the years.
 I really enjoy the way they are all black and white photos, on a blank background, and detailed shots.
-With them being in black and white we aren’t concerned with color and the design is first and foremost.
-With the blank background Karl creates a nice FGR.
-He certainly established a strong style within his work.
+With them being in black and white we aren’t concerned with color, and the design is first and foremost.
+As mentioned before, the blank background allows Karl to create a nice figure-ground relationship.
+He certainly established a strong artistic style within his work (see Day 122).
 His book “Art forms in Nature,” published in 1928, made him famous overnight.

 Hopefully this inspires some of you!
 It just goes to show you that you don’t need formal training or a top of the line Zeiss lens.
 You just need a passion and a means to capture and create the art you envision.

 Make your own lens like Karl, and never make excuses as to why you aren’t creating your art.

 Thanks for joining on today, I hope this inspired you to use figure-ground relationship more within your art.
 Develop a strong artistic style like Karl Blossfeldt by producing consistent work.
 Four things help him solidify his artistic style in the art world; blank background, plant detail, black and white, and well lit.
 Consistency is the sign of a true master!
 Remember that when you’re developing your own artistic style 🙂

 Please check out the other inspiring and FREE articles by Canon of Design.
 Take care everyone, see you next time!